ysimonson/stack.io/doc/architecture.md

    application, and is necessary for proper functionality unless you've made some interesting hacks to the stack.io client.

+There is also authentication/authorization middleware.
+Because these facilities actually install several middleware, we have made the convience methods `useNormalAuth` and `useOAuth`.
+Note that you can only use one authentication method per server instance.

+A final note on middleware.
 If you write a middleware that needs to directly interact with a client, you can listen for function calls on the magic service `_stackio`.
 For example, authentication/authorization middleware intercepts calls to `login` and `logout` in `_stackio` to perform their functionality.
 Additionally, introspection is exposed as the method `_stackio.introspect`, and service listing is exposed as `_stackio.services`.
 A middleware then converts these calls to their actual ones.
 This is so that the calls are usable even outside of an authenticated session.

 ## Registrar ##